 If you can’t find the right nontoxic aromatherapy candle to get rid of tension headaches or rejuvenate your tired body, you may want to try using pure essential oils.
 Pure, organic oils can give you the same aromatherapy benefits as scented candles, and you can choose and blend your own scents.

 Essential oils, while nontoxic, are very potent.
-Always know the best way to use the oils you’re working with, as well as any precautions that should be taken with them.
+Research the best way to use the oils you’re working with, as well as any precautions that should be taken with them.
 (Pregnant women should be particularly cautious when using essential oils.)
 Consult a qualified aromatherapist or a good reference book first.

 Once you’ve chosen your favorite oils blends, there are a few ways to release the scents in your home: